 As of September 2017, 16.5 million dollars worth of bitcoin circulated the cybersphere.

 Bitcoin emerged into public discussion and fired up public interest in recent years, but it was created in 2009 by an anonymous inventor.

 Cryptocurrencies such as a Bitcoin, are digital currencies not controlled by any single entity.
 Unlike traditional currency, the value of Bitcoin is controlled by the investors of Bitcoin and the perceived value in obtaining them.

 As interest and perceived use and value of Bitcoin increases, so too does its value!

-We all want to find investments which will prove to be a long-term success.
+We all want to find investments that will prove to be a long-term success.
 Investing in Bitcoin may lead to success, but as a beginner, it’s best to know exactly what you’re getting into.
 There are no guarantees when it comes to investing!